adam-hanna/design-first/README.md

 Spec your api, first, in `design.json` and let design-first take care of the boring work leaving you to code up the important bits.

+## ALPHA SOFTWARE

+**WARNING** - this software is in alpha and is subject to change.
+The api will be undergoing breaking changes until the release of v1.0.0

 ## Full Documentation

 The full documentation can be found, [here](https://adam-hanna.github.io/design-first-docs).